Lisa Rinna Rallies Fans With Bold Instagram Post Amid ‘RHOBH’ Backlash

 She captioned the picture with a series of emoji that symbolize her iconic catchphrase “give me a drink—and a Xanax.”

 This pic comes just days after the premiere of the controversial Real Housewives of Beverley Hills Season 10 finale.
 Lisa has faced a ton of backlash from RHOBH fans after turning her back on lifelong friend Denise Richards.
-New cast member Garcelle Beauvais also insinuated that Lisa contributed to her own daughter, Amelia Gray Hamlin’s eating disorder by posting provocative dancing videos on Instagram.
+New cast member Garcelle Beauvais also insinuated that Lisa contributed to her own daughter Amelia Gray Hamlin’s eating disorder by posting provocative dancing videos on Instagram.

-On the season finale, Lisa met up with Denise after Denise announced that she was leaving the show and sent out cease and desist forms to the cast and crew.
+On the season finale, Lisa met up with Denise after Denise announced that she was leaving the show and sent out cease-and-desist forms to the cast and crew.
 The women attempted to repair their friendship, but the conversation quickly grew heated.
-The nail was officially put in the coffin of their friendship when Lisa accused Denise of trying to get the footage surrounding the Glanville rumors removed.
+The nail was officially put in the coffin of their friendship when Lisa accused Denise of trying to get the footage surrounding rumors that Denise had sex with former housewife Brandi Glanville removed.
 The women realized they couldn’t be friends and fans became divided into factions.

 With more than 35,000 likes on this team-rallying photo, it seems Team Lisa still has a solid fan base despite the controversy.